vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 and the procurement of the Pāśupata weapoṇ The toraṇa  may have stood at

 the entrance of a Pāśupata temple.
-The depiction of the instruction scene, the Dakṣiṇām¯urti or Śiva’s figure of grace, would therefore be appropriate, if our analysis is correcṭ
+The depiction of the instruction scene, the Dakṣiṇāmūrti or Śiva’s figure of grace, would therefore be appropriate, if our analysis is correcṭ